Alizter/coq/dev/doc/INSTALL.make.md

 Notes for packagers
 -------------------

-The `make install` target for Coq's OCaml parts will call `dune install` internally.
-Before Dune 2.9, `dune install` didn't support configuring some particular install paths such as `-docdir` and `-configdir`, thus these configure options are ignored by default.
+The `make install` target for Coq's OCaml parts calls `dune install` internally.
+Before Dune 2.9, `dune install` didn't support configuring some installation paths such as `-docdir` and `-configdir`, thus these configure options were ignored by default.

-If using Dune 2.9, we recommend patching `Makefile.install` so these options are taken into account, if using Dune < 2.8, you may have to post-process your package to fix install locations.
+For Dune >= 2.9, we recommend patching `Makefile.install` so these options are taken into account.
+For Dune < 2.9, you may have to post-process your package to fix install locations.
 See `Makefile.install` `install-dune` target for more information.